shimspedy/sengov/content/benefits/snap-calculator/guam-food-stamp-eligibility.md

 #### Asset/Resource Limit
 Countable resources include funds in bank accounts but exclude a home.

-There is no asset limit in Connecticut.
+There is no asset limit in Guam.
 If the household has a member who is 60 or older or has a disability and did not meet the Gross Income test, there is an asset limit of $4,250.

 Note: The SNAP application may still ask about your household's assets, even if the asset limit does not apply.